 an off-campus apartment

-When a compound adjective follows a noun, a hyphen may or may not be necessary.
+When a compound adjective follows a noun, a hyphen is usually not necessary.

 Example: The apartment is off campus.

 However, some established compound adjectives are always hyphenated.
 Double-check with a dictionary or online.

 Example: The design is state-of-the-art.

 Rule 2a.
 A hyphen is frequently required when forming original compound verbs for vivid writing, humor, or special situations.